asastats/docs/code-of-conduct.md

      * The Tasker replies to the original comment with a further explanation.
 * Reddit
      * A Tasker creates a singleton reply comment containing only `:na:`.
+         * **Fancy Pants Editor**: enter :na: by adding the command name in between two colons, then highlight it with your mouse, and click the <c> to trigger inline code.
+You will see the text become blue with a gray highlight.
+         * **Markdown Mode**: enter `:na:` by adding the command name in between two colons and two backticks like \`:command:\`.
      * The other identical comments should be deleted by the commenters or admins.
      * A further explanation should be added in the same comment next to the starting `:na:` followed by a space.
 * Twitter